 - i.
 Ms. Gilman attended two meetings of the 250th Celebration commission.
 We came up with a calendar with something every month.
 We'd like a big activity on the 4th of July in addition to the Independence Festival.
 One thing we'd like to do is show the 1776 movie.
 We discussed putting out bookmark-size handouts at events this year.
 We had an idea for the Beer & Chili fest to make Johnnycakes/cornbread to go with the chili.
 We're working with SST to come up with the logo for the 250th. - ii.
 Ms. Belanger said she attended a webinar on conservation and housing.
 There are a lot of webinars available to our volunteers.
 She and Mr. Chartrand attended the ADA Forum, which was not televised.
 There were a lot of good points.
-Some ideas and concerns from the public and survey included Pairpoint Park accessibility; Town Hall audio; school facilities; the Stewart Park step; the plowing of streets blocking sidewalks and crossing buttons; the crossing at Water/Franklin; the navigation of sidewalks in winter; wheelchair van parking; the safety of the handicapped spaces near the Town Offices; the front doors at the Town Offices; more crosswalks and more audible crosswalks; installing a pedestrian signal at Main Street and LSS; closed captioning for public meetings, which we have on YouTube but not Channel 22; allowing disabled kids to attend recreation camp should allow disabled kids to attend; wheelchair charging downtown; and the need for the public to be aware of our studies, which was suggested by Dan Chartrand.
+Some ideas and concerns from the public and survey included Pairpoint Park accessibility; Town Hall audio; school facilities; the Stewart Park step; the plowing of streets blocking sidewalks and crossing buttons; the crossing at Water/Franklin; the navigation of sidewalks in winter; wheelchair van parking; the safety of the handicapped spaces near the Town Offices; the front doors at the Town Offices; more crosswalks and more audible crosswalks; installing a pedestrian signal at Main Street and LSS; closed captioning for public meetings, which we have on YouTube but not Channel 22; provide a oneon-one person or other support to allow a disabled child to attend Rec Camp; wheelchair charging downtown; and the need for the public to be aware of our studies, which was suggested by Dan Chartrand.
 She said some of us don't have limitations and we don't consider what we take for granted; sometimes we just need a little reminder.
 There was a discussion about budget limitations but once we get the list solidified we can check things off as money becomes available.